From Seeds to Sprouts: Tips for Growing Onions

 We use affiliate links to run our site.
 When you buy through links on our site, we may earn an affiliate commission, without any added cost to you.
 Learn more

-Different Types of onion:
+Different Types of onions

 There are numerous ways to differentiate onions like color, shape, size, etc. But we will discuss the main three types of onions based on their maturing period.
 These are: